 On 12 January 2021, the dismantling of the dome began.
 Not because they are no longer needed, but because the interior work on the gasometer is beginning.
 The dismantling, which will take a week, began with great media interest.

 Dismantling was again carried out by the experts from Nüssli.
 Then it’s off to Düsseldorf in six trucks.
 There, the dismantled individual parts of the dome will be stored and await their third life as part of the new EUREF-Campus Düsseldorf.
 A little melancholy was heard as steel girder after steel girder was dismantled.
-An event location like this, a glass dome embedded in the shell of a gasometer, will never exist again.
+An event location like this, a dome embedded in the shell of a gasometer, will never exist again.
 It is a pity that a dignified farewell could not take place because of Covid-19.